openstack/ironic/doc/source/admin/drivers/idrac.rst

 * Consolidated firmware user interface
 * Enhanced resource allocation for boot device firmware

-The boot mode can be changed via the vendor passthru interface as follows:
+The boot mode can be changed via the WSMAN vendor passthru interface as
+follows:

 .. code-block:: bash